These Mini Egg & Hot Cross Buns Trifle are the perfect way to indulge this Easter holiday.

 Total disclaimer here folks, this is not one of my typical Abbey’s Kitchen low-cal recipes.
 This is a HOLIDAY recipe, and holidays deserve to be a bit sassy.

 Speaking of holiday sass, obviously I couldn’t resist working in some Cadbury mini eggs.
-I think these are everyone’s guilty pleasure in life and like hot cross buns, are an iconic Easter staple.
+I think these are everyone’s guilty pleasure in life and are an iconic Easter staple.

 The result?
 Oh boy.
 Let’s just say my hubby made a lot of friends bringing trifle to work.
-Can we pretend it’s Easter and eat hot cross buns and mini eggs every day?
+Can we pretend it’s Easter and eat mini eggs every day?

-What are some of your favourite things to do with Easter hot cross buns and Cadbury mini eggs?
+What are some of your favourite Easter recipes?
 Leave me a message below with some of your ideas!